Tap the text to show or hide reading controls.

 I heard it from the dead who perished in the first monster wave.

-Behind the fact that someone so strong had died on a nameless stretch of the borderlands, without leaving so much as a common record, there lay a hidden story.
+That a man so strong had died on a nameless stretch of the borderlands, without leaving behind so much as a common record, hid a story of its own.

 — You said all the records were erased.
 Then how is it you know?